GenghisYoung233/DongbeiCrops/readme.md

 The **DongbeiCrops** contains deep learning models forked from [BreizhCrops](https://github.com/dl4sits/BreizhCrops) and several implementation to process your **custom datasets**, e.g., Gaofen satllite data in Northeast China (Dōngběi in Mandarin).

 ## **Installation**
-Those step are for your a workstation on Windows 10 using miniconda.
+Those step are for a workstation on Windows 10 using miniconda.
 Set and activate your python environment with the following commands:
 ```powershell
 conda config --add channels conda-forge